BroadwellConsultingInc/SerialWombat/README.md

 # Serial Wombat

-What is a Serial Wombat?
+What is a Serial Wombat Chip?
 ------------------------

 The Serial Wombat project is a line of microcontroller firmwares designed to extend the capabilities of single board computers such as Arduino boards and the Raspberry Pi or a PC or other smart device.

-The Serial Wombat is an open-source, MIT Licensed project developed by Broadwell Consulting Inc. to showcase and promote the embedded systems capabilities of the company.
+The Serial Wombat firmware is an open-source, MIT Licensed project developed by Broadwell Consulting Inc. to showcase and promote the embedded systems capabilities of the company.

+*Serial Wombat* is a registered trademark of Broadwell Consulting Inc. in the United States.
+See SerialWombat.com for usage guidelines.

 This page explains the inner workings of the Serial Wombat firmware.
 If you just want to access it with the Arduino Library or Raspberry Pi Python Package (available soon) read the next few paragraphs then go to that area and read about the API.

 A Serial Wombat is not programmed for a given application by the end user.
 It is pre-programmed with general-purpose firmware, and configured at run time to make the hardware resources of the microcontroller available for command by the host in ways that solve common embedded systems problems.

-Why would I use a Serial Wombat?
+Why would I use a Serial Wombat Chip?
 --------------------------------

 * Because you need more I/O